priack/TakeHome-ActivityClassification/README.md

 # Introduction
-This is the code exercise for the Machine Learning Engineer position at Raia.
+This is the code exercise for the Machine Learning Engineer position.
 The goal was to create an activity classification model from accelerometer data.

 # How to run
 Just execute the main.py file.The output should be the confusion matrix present in this document as well.
 Further exploration of the data can be done manually.